 Here are some of the factors that will determine the difference between bodywork and massage.
 These are not laws set in stone, denoting where a massage therapist stops and a bodyworker starts.
-There are merely variables that come into play in the field of massage therapy.
-Perhaps after reading this you may feel that you qualify as a body worker, and not a massage therapist.
-That is great.
-Please understand that this is not a judgment against the skills of a massage therapist in any way.
-It is to clarify why some people label themselves as bodyworkers instead of massage therapists.
+These are merely variables that come into play when you're faced with the dilemma of getting a bodywork therapy or massage therapy to address your condition.

 It is not to say that a massage therapist does not look at posture.
 A bodyworker has trained their eye to see catches, hitches, pulls and snags that have manifested in the client's body just by watching them.